Also Featured In:

 There are options for couple’s massages, a massage for pregnant women, and some options for children under 13.
 The spa also houses a salon for hair and makeup appointments.

-If you’re traveling with young kids, you won’t have a hard time keeping them busy.
+If you’re visiting with young kids, you won’t have a hard time keeping them busy.
 As well as all of the above activities, there are additional things to occupy your children.
 In fact, San Diego Mission Bay Resort was rated the second-best family resort in the US in 2019.

 As with most hotels, there’s a selection of board games at the front desk.
 You can also engage in a bit of ping pong, and pop by the jumbo checkerboards.
 There are also two-hour children’s tennis clinics hosted thrice weekly.